v-pmalreddy/Snowflake/README.md

 <a name = "accountId">

-## Steps to obtain the Snowflake Account Identitfier
+## Steps to obtain the Snowflake Account Identifier
 - Log in to your Snowflake account using your username and password.
 - In the left context pane, click on your **Profile name**.
 - Hover over the **Account** section to reveal additional options.